-- Complete the anti-bullying unit on Edu Care - Regularly teach 'The Three Rights' (the right to learn, the right to feel safe and the right to be treated with respect) - promote an environment that is constructive and safe for all children through their own teaching practice and actions; - teach children what constitutes bullying, including cyber bullying and what to do about it; - encourage children that it is ""OK to tell" and that it is not acceptable to be a bystander who does nothing; - help children to develop the skills to be assertive in resisting bullving. - follow the procedures set out in this policy when they are dealing with bullying; - work in co-operation with colleagues, children, parents/carers, staff from other organisations in the local community and the school's governing body to combat bullying.
+- Complete the anti-bullying unit on Edu Care - Regularly promote the schools rules - promote an environment that is constructive and safe for all children through their own teaching practice and actions; - teach children what constitutes bullying, including cyber bullying and what to do about it; - encourage children that it is ""OK to tell" and that it is not acceptable to be a bystander who does nothing; - help children to develop the skills to be assertive in resisting bullying. - follow the procedures set out in this policy when they are dealing with bullying; - work in co-operation with colleagues, children, parents/carers, staff from other organisations in the local community and the school's governing body to combat bullying.